Why Is My SASSA SRD Declined?

 • Click “Submit” and look out for the confirmation message on the page that your application was submitted successfully.

-• Please note, that an appeal application needs to be lodged about each month when a person is rejected by SASSA, if in disagreement with the decision.
+• Please note that an appeal application needs to be lodged each month when a person is rejected by SASSA, if in disagree with the decision.

 SASSA Contact Details

 Declined payment can be inconvenient, but understanding the reasons behind it can help you navigate the situation effectively.
-By considering factors such as Alternative income source identified, Identity verification failed, Existing Sassa grant, NSFAS registered, UIF registered, Government payroll registered and more, you can take appropriate steps to resolve the problem and complete your R350 payment successfully.
+By considering factors such as Alternative income sources identified, Identity verification failed, existing Sassa grant, NSFAS registered, UIF registered, Government payroll registered, and more, you can take appropriate steps to resolve the problem and complete your R350 payment successfully.
 If the issue persists or you need further assistance, don’t hesitate to contact SASSA.
 For more information, please visit SASSA Grant’s official website.

 RELATED LINKS